leoroos/helm-diff/README.md

 * Shows a diff explaining what a helm rollback would change:
-    This fetches the currently deployed version of a release and compares it to adeployed versions of a release, that you want to rollback.
-This can be used visualize what changes a helm rollback will perform.
+    This fetches the currently deployed version of a release and compares it to a deployed version of a release, that you want to rollback.
+This can be used to visualize what changes a helm rollback will perform.

 Usage: